kahowell/physfs-cpp/README.md

 `PHYSFS_openAppend`, files are opened as streams using `PhysFS::ifstream` and `PhysFS::ofstream`.
  - ofstream's constructor takes a mode, which specifies either append or write.
- - Both ifstream and ofstream are standard streams, and only have a couple of extra methods - `eof` and `length`, which call `PHYSFS_eof` and `PHYSFS_fileLength` respectively.
+ - Both ifstream and ofstream are standard streams, and only have an extra method - `length`, which call `PHYSFS_fileLength`.